temitopeakin1/200-days-of-reactjs/README.md

 🤔#100-days-of-reactjs
-Starting from the Basic fundamentals progressing to Intermediate.
+Starting from the Basic fundamentals progressing to Intermediate to Ninja.
 It's a commitment to Master React for the next 100days, and build a Solid Project every weekend.

 Commenced April 4th 2023 -- End July 12th 2023.